 Net Promoter Score (NPS).
 The likelihood of recommendation is a strong measure of sentiment.
 The trick is to reduce that emotion into data that is consistent for analytics.

 NPS is the standard for taking this measure.
-It's frequently a back-end measure taken as part of survey processes, recommendation requests, customer interviews and service desk follow-ups.
+It's frequently a back-end measure of customer loyalty taken as part of survey processes, recommendation requests, customer interviews and customer service desk follow-ups.
 Like the CSAT, it's a simple calculation that's easy to incorporate into any customer data collection process.

 The NPS is generally based on a Likert scale broken into three categories:

-- Promoters -- customers at the high end of the scale who are brand-loyal.
+- Promoters -- very satisfied customers who are brand-loyal.

-- Passives -- customers who are loyal but open to the competition.
+- Passives -- customers who may be loyal but open to the competition.